 In countries outside of Italy, all too often, the answer is a resounding, “no.” I’m afraid that what we frequently see is an anemic, overcooked glob of sticky noodles served as a side dish to just about anything.
 We need to raise pasta awareness.
 We shouldn’t take the matter so lightly.
 So if we really want to know how to cook pasta properly, let’s start from scratch.

 Now for the cooking.
-We have chosen our pasta carefully; so let’s try not to ruin it by making some blasphemous mistake in this simple procedure.
 These are things that any native-born Italian totally takes for granted from the cradle to the grave.
 But for the rest of us, it might be useful to peek behind the curtain and see what the wizard is up to…

 - Put the water to boil and use plenty of salt.
 Note that the salt should be generous; and coarse sea salt is preferred for this purpose.
 It has a better flavor than table salt and is easier to dose.
 We’re going to use a big pot, with a lot of water, so do not assume that all the salt you add will be absorbed by the pasta.
 Most of it will just remain in the water and consequently discarded.
 A tablespoon of sale grosso in 2.5 to 3 liters (about 3 quarts) of water is about right.